Barack Obama endorses Kamala Harris for president – DW – 07/26/2024

 The full endorsement comes days after she launched her campaign to be the Democratic Party's candidate for the US election contest this November.

-Obama had initially withheld his open backing of Harris, even as US President Joe Biden gave her his support as heir apparent.
+Obama had initially withheld his open backing of Harris, even as US President Joe Biden — who withdrew from the race on Sunday — gave her his support as heir apparent.

 "Earlier this week, Michelle and I called our friend Kamala Harris," Obama said in a post tweeted on Friday.
 "We told her we think she'll make a fantastic President of the United States, and that she has our full support," Obama said on social media platform X.